 - Anxiety

 Long-term methamphetamine abuse can deteriorate a person’s health, possibly resulting in irreversible problems.
 Tolerance for meth often leads users to increase frequency and dosage.
-Overcoming meth addiction typically begins with a methamphetamine detox, which we offer at multiple Banyan Treatment Centers locations, providing medically monitored detox to help users safely manage withdrawal symptoms.
+Overcoming meth addiction typically begins with a methamphetamine detox, providing medically monitored detox to help users safely manage withdrawal symptoms.

 Meth Overdose Risks